Find Trade Colleges

 There are 10,110 undergraduates at ATU, of which 6,227 are full-time, and there are 10,829 students altogether.
 The school has a student-to-faculty ratio of 18 to 1.

-Roughly 44% of students at ATU take out loans to pay for college.
+Approximately 44% of the students who attend this school take out loans.
 The typical student loan amount is $6,728 a year.
-The school reports a student loan default rate of 1.6% which is much lower than the average rate of 10.8%!
+The student loan default rate of 1.6% means most graduates are not struggling to pay off their loans.

 Public Public vs. Private